flinksey/CAPES-IT-Skills/README.md

 # UP CAPES IT Committee Skills Test

 #### Note to Evaluator
 Due to time constraints on my end, I decided to submit the link to my work before figuring out how to implement my ideas (refer: Figma link) for alternative designs.
-In order to avoid any confusion on your end as I plan to continue experimenting, I'll start updating the files here (except Figma draft) on August 2, 2021.
 The details for each file are found below.

 ### SkillsTest.html
 - This file contains the code used to implement the minimum requirements of the skills test.